What AI Changes About the Build Decision

 2. Reach Customers Wherever They Are

 Organizations value the ability to deploy a customer-facing solution across different channels — including the call center, website, chat, IVR, or in person.
 This allows for faster rollouts and optimization across touchpoints.
 It also eliminates the need to find suboptimal solutions for each new touchpoint.
-The Lightico Digital Completion Cloud is proven to integrate easily across touchpoints and drive immediate value.
+The Lightico Customer Journey Orchestration Platform is proven to integrate easily across touchpoints and drive immediate value.

 3. Promote Flexibility and Agility Workflows

-With the Digital Completion Cloud, company admins can use drag-and-drop workflows to instantly update business rules, all without IT involvement.
+With the Customer Journey Orchestration Platform, company admins can use Lightico's AI journey builder to instantly update business rules, all without IT involvement.
 This allows organizations to respond quickly and efficiently to changing business and compliance demands.
 In contrast, in-house development often builds to a specific, limited requirement that is not amenable to change or intuitive for admins for adjust.

 4. Benefit From A Dedicated Team of Experts